-With her growing herd, Damo has completed Grade 8 and hopes to attend a good secondary school after passing her state exam.
-“I will be joining secondary school away from home which requires renting a hostel room.
-I need to buy food” said Damo.”
-I will from time to time, sell some of my goats to meet all of these needs, and my goats will keep on multiplying.
-Now I will no longer burden my poor parents, especially my mother who bore most of my burden.”
+Damo has completed grade 8 and is planning to join a good secondary school if she passing her state exam.
+When asked what she would do with her new herd of goats, Damo says, “I will be joining a secondary school away from home which requires renting a hostel room.
+I need to buy clothes, books, and other school and personal supplies.
+I also need money to buy food.
+I will, from time to time, sell some of my goats to meet all of these needs, and my goats will keep on multiplying.
+Now I will no longer burden my poor parents, especially my mother who bore most of my burden”.

 All the 6 girls who received 2 goats each in 2014 have passed on one goat to the next girl in line.
 This doubled the number of beneficiary girls to 12.
 Most recently, in the months of May and June 2015, 12 new girls received 2 goats each.
 Most importantly, the parents of all 12 girls, motivated by the outstanding performance of their daughters, matched one goat, giving each girl a total of 3 goats.
 This arrangement will do nothing less than jump-start the economic lives of these girls.
 Then, the 12 girls in turn will give young goats to the next girl in line, and the G4G project will have a domino effect in the area.
 It also gives the girl and her family members the joy of giving – something they have never experienced before.
 The act of giving restores pride, dignity, and self-worth and creates family and community cohesion.